devi1262005/devi1262005/README.md

 ###

 <p align="left">
-  This does not reflect on my technological stack; this is what GitHub algorithms infer at.
-Not very active here, but I’ll engage more!
+  This does not reflect on my technological stack!
 </p>

 <div align="center">